Muhtasham/pod-helper/README.md

 ```

 ## ToDos:
 - [ ]  Port BERT model for MLM and Sentiment Analysis to TensorRT-LLM.
+- [X]  Add support for real-time Automatic Speech Recognition (ASR).
 - [ ]  Add support for more audio formats.
 - [ ]  Add support for more languages.

+## Contributing

+Contributions to enhance and expand this project are welcome.
+Please see the `CONTRIBUTING.md` file for guidelines on how to contribute.

+## License

+This project is licensed under the [MIT License](LICENSE).